Loading

 Tucson passed new water ordinance post-denial — the window for future similar projects has narrowed further

 Jurisdiction matters more than the project.
 The same facility was unanimously rejected in Tucson and approved in unincorporated Pima County.
-The Pathway Mapper would have identified the county alternative before the city application was filed.
+The cited approval-path review identifies the county alternative before the city application was filed.